BramDriesen/rpi-jenkins-tower-light/README.md

 At the moment this project only needs to monitor a single project.
 In the future I will implement the option to support the monitoring of multiple projects.

+If you don't need to switch 12V you can still use this project to control 3V leds with the GPIO pins.

 <img src="images/tower-crop.gif" alt="Adafruit LED Tower (gif)" title="Adafruit LED Tower (gif)"  width="100" />

 ## Installation